ranhya/ranhya.github.io/content/posts/Why I dislike most FPS games.md

 tags: ['shooter']
 ---

 Okay, the title is kind of a lie.
-I don’t *dislike* FPS games[^By FPS games I mean multiplayer, competitive FPS games.].
+I don’t *dislike* FPS games[^1].
 I think I’m disappointed with the current state the genre is in.
 What do I mean by that exactly, I’m not 100% sure myself.
 That’s what I want to find out by writing this blog post.
 I’m not one with a really long history in FPS games but I’ve played them quite a lot over the years nonetheless.

 I probably have around 4000 hours sunk into various games, but the biggest chunk that time is in one game: *Apex Legends*.
 There’s a reason I have so many hours in the game—well a few reasons: